nfsprodriver/Websup/README.md

 ```
 127.0.0.1:8000/
 ```
 Now you're in the web interface.
-Enter your WhatsApp login data received ago and you're ready to go :)
+Enter your WhatsApp login data you received ago and you're ready to go :)